SamTheCoder777/E7-RTA-Helper/readme.md

 ![overview](doc/program_overview.png)

 I created this tool because ~~I am really bad at this game~~ even though this game is competitive, there are very limited tools/guides compared to other competitive games such as league of legends, Valorant, Dota2, etc. This tool uses SIFT algorithm to detect characters on your game screen and then uses pretrained model to predict which character would fit the best in the current draft scenario.
 You can also get information on characters quickly by clicking on their portraits.

+ > [!NOTE]
- > Note: The program relies solely on publicly available information, such as the RTA game screen and Epic 7 match history, to make recommendations.
+ > The program relies solely on publicly available information, such as the RTA game screen and Epic 7 match history, to make recommendations.
 It does not have information on who your opponent is, who the user is or any other game or user specific data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>